 Cathy: We are currently working with new software and figuring out how to make a more dimensional and carved or sandblasted look by using our new CNC router table which will open the door to materials such as HDU foam, cedar, mahogany and maybe even teak woods.
 Who knows where this road will take us!

-Before moving to my island as a brand consultant and designer, I owned and ran my own sign company for over twenty-five years.
+Before moving to my island as a brand consultant and designer, I owned and ran my own sign company for more than 25 years.
 In that span of time, I designed and made signs to name businesses, buildings, cars, trucks, boats and shows.
 Only twice was I able to create a sign for homes situated on nearby lakes.

 Cathy Jackson and Jaxon Signs have shown me that lake houses, beach houses, historical houses, and any house that is special or has a unique story or connection to time, place, or people, is an opportunity—not only to make a sign, but also to become a line of signs you can scale and grow for your own sign shop.
 And they build unique impressions for both the house, and your business.